vanitoz/nyc_mhtn_ds_Project_3/README.md

 ![](images/Condition_compliance.png)

-As we can see based on some criterias from conditions of the building we can make some assumptions about target variable.
+As we can see based on some criterias from conditions of the building we can make  assumptions about target variable.
 In this case building with sugested demolition most likely will get to non-compliance class.
+Same we can say about building with condition - "poor"

 ![](images/Fire_Compliance.png)

-Chart above proof that all buildings that had fire at site belongs associated with non-complience.
+Chart above proof that all buildings that had fire at site associated with non-complience tickets.

 ## Modeling